 The WCF Health & Wellbeing Initiative

-The complexity, coupled with constant high levels of risk and relentless uncertainty within agriculture take a tremendous toll on those who work tirelessly to grow our food sustainably and cost effectively.
+The complexity, coupled with constant high levels of risk and relentless uncertainty within agriculture, take a tremendous toll on those who work tirelessly to grow our food sustainably and cost effectively.

-Recognising this in 2017 Philip Wynn, Master of the Worshipful Company of Farmers, initiated a meeting of all the rural support groups to understand in more detail the issues and challenges being faced and how it might be possible to share best practices in the future.
+Recognising this, in 2017 Philip Wynn, the then Master of the Worshipful Company of Farmers, initiated a meeting of all the rural support groups he could contact, to try to understand in more detail the issues and challenges being faced and how it might be possible to share best practices in the future.

-It became clear that the issue of ‘health and wellbeing’ within agriculture was not generally understood within the wider industry and that there were significant resourcing and funding issues.
+It very quickly became clear, that the issue of ‘health and wellbeing’ within agriculture was not generally well understood by the wider industry and that there were significant resourcing and funding issues.
 It was also clear that the mental suffering and stress amongst the younger age group was significant and that there was a real opportunity to help and educate those who were about to embark on a career in agriculture.

 That initial meeting gradually morphed into a longer term initiative that has come to be known as The Worshipful Company of Farmers Health and Wellbeing Forum.

 The work of the Forum has been continued under all the Masters of the Worshipful Company of Farmers who have followed Philip - Julian Sayers, Rosie Carne and most recently David Bolton - with meetings held twice yearly at Farmers & Fletchers' Hall.
 In 2020 Liveryman Jim Hume took over the chairmanship of the Forum and has continued to press for its development and expansion.